 Muki and Maas-Eddo and Cod Fish Curry

 Muki and Maas, or eddo and fish curry is something I’ve grown up eating regularly.
 I loooved eddo curry because it has the taste of a potato but it’s slimy—like okra—which I also love!
-This is my mother’s simple recipe that’s really easy to follow and so delicious.
+It’s definitely not for everyone, but it’s worth trying at least once, you never know you might end up loving it too.
+This is my mother’s simple recipe that’s really easy to follow and so very delicious.

 Eddo and Fish Curry